iIgoruha/Recovery-DT_A105xx/README.md

 #### • Credits
 > • Eureka Team for their DT & Kernel.
 >
-> • Royna for new Eureka-Kernel with EROFS support.
+> • nnghlong for new 4.4 EROFS Backport.
->
-> • Kevios12 because yes.
 >
 > • TWRP Team for their Recovery.
 >